Houser posts 10 Ks, Brewers top Rangers 3-2 for 5th straight

+MILWAUKEE (AP) — Milwaukee Brewers pitcher Adrian Houser might just take the woozy feelings he had on the mound Saturday night if he has the same success.

-MILWAUKEE (AP) — Adrian Houser struck out a career-high 10 and rookie Keston Hiura hit his 14th home run as the Milwaukee Brewers beat the Texas Rangers 3-2 Saturday night and extended their winning streak to five games.
+Houser struck out a career-high 10 and rookie Keston Hiura hit his 14th home run as the Brewers beat the Texas Rangers 3-2 and extended their winning streak to five games.

-Houser (5-5) limited the Rangers to one run, a solo homer by Danny Santana in the sixth inning.
-He allowed three hits and a walk over six innings, his longest performance in nine starts this season.

-Houser struck out the first two batters before mishandling a ground ball off the bat of Elvis Andrus.
-Then, in a scene reminiscent of his big league debut last season, he drew a visit from the team’s medical staff when he appeared to throw up behind the mound.
+Houser had a similar unsettled feeling in June when he vomited near the mound twice during a relief appearance against the Philadelphia Phillies.

+Against Texas, he again had to step off the mound for a moment in the first inning.

 Rangers: LHP Joe Palumbo allowed a run over five innings Friday night in a rehab start with Triple-A Nashville as he continues to work his way back from a strained left foot.
 The Rangers’ No. 6 prospect coming into the season, Palumbo posted an 11.00 ERA in three big league appearances, but is 2-0 with a 3.25 ERA and 1.19 WHIP in 16 games (15 starts) for Nashville and Double-A Frisco this season with 101 strikeouts in 72 2/3 innings of work.